Harmonica-Men/AstroShare-Blog/README.md

 ### Wave Validation

 I have conducted a thorough accessibility audit using the WAVE (Web Accessibility Evaluation Tool).
-There is a smooth transistion between header of page and the rest of main page.
-Nevertheless there are some issues to address because of the background mpeg replay WAVE is dymmical and can not make a presistent measurement background contrast.
+There is a smooth transition between the header of the page and the rest of the main page.
+Nevertheless, there are some issues to address due to the background MPEG replay.
+WAVE is dynamic and cannot make a persistent measurement of background contrast.

 ![Contrast Errors homepage header](staticfiles/images/readme-images/wave-errors-homepage-header.webp)

-We also identified contrast issues with the modal buttons, which follow a similar color pattern to the Flash Danger alerts.
+I have also identified contrast issues with the modal buttons, which follow a similar color pattern to the Flash Danger alerts.
 However, the inclusion of shadow effects and other design enhancements significantly aids visibility.
-We believe these design choices ensure the buttons remain accessible and visually clear, even if they do not fully meet WAVE’s contrast recommendations.
+I believe these design choices ensure the buttons remain accessible and visually clear, even if they do not fully meet WAVE’s contrast recommendations.

 ![Contrast Errors homepage footer](staticfiles/images/readme-images/wave-errors-homepage-footer.webp)
 <br>